ompkhairnar/Social-Media-Clone/README.md

   - `handleClient(Socket clientSocket)`: Handles communication with a connected client using the given socket.

 - **Testing**:
-  - Verified through integration with `SocialMediaServer.java` to ensure proper implementation of all methods.
+  - Verified through integration with `SocialMediaServer.java`.
-  - Includes edge case testing for server shutdowns, client disconnections, and concurrent client handling.

 - **Relationship**:
-  - Implemented by `SocialMediaServer.java` to define the server's functionality and ensure consistent behavior.
+  - Implemented by `SocialMediaServer.java`.